mylovemyon/TryHackMe/Rooms/John The Ripper.md

 `[a-z]` - Will include only lowercase letters
 `[a]` - Will include only a
 `[!£$%@]` - Will include the symbols !£$%@

+Putting this all together, in order to generate a wordlist from the rules that would match the example password "Polopassword1!" (assuming the word polopassword was in our wordlist) we would create a rule entry that looks like this:
+`[List.Rules:PoloPassword]
+cAz"[0-9] [!£$%@]"`
+In order to:
+Capitalise the first  letter - `c`
+Append to the end of the word - `Az`
+A number in the range 0-9 - `[0-9]`
+Followed by a symbol that is one of `[!£$%@]`
+As a note I find it helpful to talk out the patterns if you're writing a rule- as shown above, the same applies to writing RegEx patterns too.
+Jumbo John already comes with a large list of custom rules, which contain modifiers for use almost all cases.
+If you get stuck, try looking at those rules [around line 678] if your syntax isn't working properly.
+Now, time for you to have a go!